plasma4/magix-fix/README.md

 <sup>This mod provides a few important fixes that prevent the game from breaking.
 Minimal changes have been made to the contents of the mod.
 To compare, visit https://file.garden/Xbm-ilapeDSxWf1b/MagixOfficialR55B.js to find the original source.</sup>
 ## What does this fixed mod do?
 Here are a few examples:
-- Multiple game-breaking bugs are fixed (in particular, bookwriting will no longer cause problems)
+- Multiple game-breaking bugs are **fixed** now (in particular, bookwriting will no longer cause problems)
-- Hundreds of spelling and text issues fixed
+- Thousands of spelling and text issues corrected or improved
 - Some alternative techs can now be obtained simultaneously
 - Various traits have been fixed
+- A few new unique trials implemented
 - Dozens of techs and mechanics have been added (including a new way to get sand)
 - Negative costs are hidden now
 - May come with **new features** down the line!